w00t-w00t/MaReu/README.md

 - The Presenter updates the View using the classical way (triggering methods).
 The ViewModel sends data streams.
 - The Presenter and View are in a 1 to 1 relationship.
 The View and the ViewModel are in a 1 to many relationship.
 - The ViewModel does not know that the View is listening to it.

+#### How is it possible to notify some class without having a reference of it?

+It can be done in three different ways:

+- Using Two Way Data Binding
+- Using Live Data
+- Using RxJava